aionnetwork/aion-docs/developers/basics/test-and-debug/end-to-end.md

 AvmRule.ResultWrapper result = avmRule.call(deployer, contractAddress, BigInteger.ZERO, txData);
 ```

-Then we can make sure the transacton call is successful by checking the `status` in the receipt:
+Then we can make sure the transaction call is successful by checking the `status` in the receipt:

 ```java
 ResultCode status = result.getReceiptStatus();